Wake up this amazing Mediterranean Strata with Olives, Sundried Tomatoes, and Feta. It's the perfect recipe for brunch or any meal!

 - Add onions to pan and saute until softened and lightly browned, stirring occasionally.

-- Stir garlic and crushed red pepper into onions and cook, stirring constantly, until fragrant (about 30 seconds to 1 minute).
+- Stir garlic and crushed red pepper into onions and cook, stirring constantly, until fragrant (about 30 seconds).

 - Mix spinach into onions and cook until just wilted, stirring constantly.
 Remove from heat and season to taste with salt and pepper.